firmino/PyWANN/README.md

 ## Instructions

 ### Basic WiSARD
-* Define the number of bits for each memories
+1. Define the number of bits for each memory
-* Define the size of retina
+2. Define the size of retina
-* Create a Wisard
+3. Create a Wisard
-* Create discriminators
+4. Create discriminators
-* Train with examples
+5. Train with examples
-* Classify
+6. Classify

 ```python
 num_bits = 2